Lingo hero.png

 Date completed: 2023

-Note: The product images on this page have been “sanitized”, meaning they have been stripped of confidential, sensitive, or proprietary details to maintain client privacy - in other words, the actual product I launched is far more complex in its visual and UX but cannot be shown on my portfolio due to NDA constraints.
+Note: The product images on this page have been “sanitized”, meaning they have been stripped of confidential, sensitive, or proprietary details to maintain client privacy due to NDA constraints and does not visually represent the actual product launched.

 TL;DR

 This was McKinsey’s largest global business build of 2023.
 We partnered with a major MedTech company to help build their first consumer wearable product that translates data from a physical continuous glucose monitor (CGM) to an app.
+They were traditionally a B2B company and needed help to shift to becoming a B2C company.
 I led the app design for 200+ edge cases, across 300+ screens and worked closely with developers to build, QA and launch the product in 2 large European markets with a fast-follow in the US.
 Additionally, I led a future-state visioning workshop with C-Suite executives to define the next stage of the product.

 The Impact